KentCompSoc/KentFlixClient/policies/privacy_policy.md

 Last Edited: November 20th 2018

-This privacy policy governs how the Author and Contributors ("developers", "we", "us") of this Software Application collect, use, maintain, and disclose information collected from its users (individually, "you") of  KentFlix Client, KentFlix Server, and KentFlixDesktop Application .
+This privacy policy governs how the Author and Contributors ("developers", "we", "us") of KentFlix, the KentFlix Client, the KentFlix Server, and the KentFlixDesktop Application collect, use, maintain, and disclose information collected from its users (individually, "you").

 ## Personally Identifiable Information
 When you sign up for KentFlix we may collect personally identifiable information such as your University of Kent login and email address.
-Once we receive your email, we will attempt to

 In accordance with relevant legislations, we do not knowingly allow anybody under the age of 16 to signup to KentFlix.
-If we discover anybody under the age of 16 has signed up for KentFlix, we will terminate their account.
+If we discover anybody under the age of 16 has signed up for KentFlix, we will terminate their account and access to KentFlix.

 ## Non Personally Identifiable Information
 We may collect non-personally identifiable information when users interact with KentFlix.